matt-curtis/Fluid-for-Sketch/README.md

 3. ???
 4. Profit!!!

+## Method 3: Install with Sketch Runner
+With Sketch Runner, just go to the `install` command and search for `Fluid`.
+Runner allows you to manage plugins and do much more to speed up your workflow in Sketch.
+[Download Runner here](http://www.sketchrunner.com).

 # Updating

-1. After updating Fluid (whether manually or via Sketch Toolbox) restart Sketch to receive goodness.
+1. After updating Fluid (whether manually or via Sketch Toolbox or via Sketch Runner) restart Sketch to receive goodness.

 # Features